Sylius/Sylius/docs/book/products/catalog_promotions.rst

 The **Catalog Promotions** system in **Sylius** is a new way of dealing with promotions on multiple products.
 If you get used to :doc:`Cart Promotions </book/orders/cart-promotions>` this will be something familiar to you.

-It is managed by combination of promotion rules and actions, where you can specify on which e.g. products or taxons you can specify the Catalog Promotion with your custom actions as well as actions like percentage discount.
+It is managed by combination of promotion scopes and actions, where you can specify on which e.g. products or taxons you can specify the Catalog Promotion with your custom actions as well as actions like percentage discount.

 You can assign the needed channels too.